arthursvpb/chemistry-quiz/README.md

 ## Chemistry Quiz

-Client Registration System is a quiz web application.
+Chemistry Quiz is a quiz web application.

 ## Tecnologies